To maintain lawful H-1B visa status in the United States, follow the procedures outlined below.

 Change to a different status case pending with USCIS

-If a change of status is pending before your H-1B employment ends, you may be able to stay longer in the United States.
+If a change of status case is pending before your H-1B employment ends, you may be able to stay longer in the United States.
 Talk with International Student and Scholar Services about your circumstances well before the final date arrives.

 Change of H-1B employer